Plan your R&D Tax Credit claim to avoid a last-minute panic

 The application process for R&D Tax Credits is notoriously difficult.
-There is a large amount of data gathering and explanation required, and it has to be done exactly as the Revenue requires.
-Getting it wrong will, at best, mean your claim is unsuccessful and at worst could land you in serious tax-related hot water.
+There is a large amount of data gathering and explanation required, and it has to be done exactly as Revenue requires.
+Getting it wrong will, at best, mean your claim is unsuccessful and at worst could land you with a Revenue enquiry into your wider tax affairs.

 Here we have divided the claims process into several distinct stages to explain more about how we work.

 Step One: Looking over active projects and current processes

 Our first step is to look closely at your existing processes, tracking systems and organisational tools particularly.
 In doing this, we can be objective about the R&D work that’s going on and determine whether it qualifies for R&D Tax Credits and what the realistic chances are of a successful claim.
 It also determines the best, most efficient way of gathering the required financial and technical information.